root-project/root/docbook/users-guide/Graphics.md

 A **`TWbox`** is a rectangle (**`TBox`**) with a border size and a border mode.
-The attributes of the outline line and of the fill area are described in “Graphical Objects Attributes”
+The attributes of the outline line and of the fill area are described in "Graphical Objects Attributes"

 ### Markers